Skip to the main content

 • Health status self-assessment

-• Psychosocial risks including, but not limited to, depression, life satisfaction, stress, anger, loneliness or social isolation, pain, and fatigue
+• Psychosocial risks, including, but not limited to, depression, life satisfaction, stress, anger, loneliness or social isolation, pain, and fatigue

-• Behavioral risks including, but not limited to, tobacco use, physical activity, nutrition and oral health, alcohol consumption, sexual health, motor vehicle safety (for example, seat belt use), and home safety
+• Behavioral risks, including, but not limited to, tobacco use, physical activity, nutrition and oral health, alcohol consumption, sexual health, motor vehicle safety (for example, seat belt use), and home safety

-2. Update patient’s medical and family history
+2. Update the patient’s medical and family history

-At a minimum, update and document:
+At a minimum, document updates to:

 • Medical events of the patient’s parents, siblings, and children, including hereditary conditions that place them at increased risk